 Over time, the corridor will become an area with robust, livable, walkable mixed-use communities of all income levels having an appropriate balance between residential and non-residential uses.
-Each of the TSAs will have a distinct appeal to meet multiple community needs.
+Each of the transit station areas have a distinct appeal to meet multiple community needs.